Uozonevo/Grocery-List/README.md

-# Grocery-List
+# Grocery-List 🗒️
-Combine 3 console applications into one main program that will make up a shopping list with the total amount based on quantity
+In this project named Grocery List, I am combining 3 console applications into one main program that will make up a shopping list with the total amount based on quantity
+## Program Files 📁
+- `Program.cs`
+- `Milk.cs'`
+- `Bread.cs`
+- `Eggs.cs`